-So as we kickstart what's sure to be another big year ahead for crypto, check out Quadency's 5 tips for safer trading in 2021:
+So as we kickstart what's sure to be another big year ahead for crypto with epic price movements and more mainstream mania, we want to present to you Quadency's 5 tips for safer crypto trading:

 1. Use services you trust

 Reputation matters.
 As adoption increases and new companies join the ecosystem, be sure to DYOR before signing up on any new exchange, platform, or service.
 Check out their website, social media, team, partners, etc. to learn more about the company or join their communities to connect with other users.
 At Quadency, one of the many ways we earn trader trust is by working exclusively with industry leaders to offer many of our tools free.

 As a general tip, when trading on an exchange through a 3rd party, be sure to limit API permissions, which you can learn more about in our previous article on API trading.

 A complex, difficult-to-guess password is of course vital in the world of finance and trading.
 And in light of recent industry hacks compromising user data, ensure that you're using different passwords for each of your crypto accounts.